magepages/mpdocs/docs/request-for-quote/index.md

 ## How to Configure
 ### I. Configuration

-Login to the Magento Admin, go to `Marketing > Request For Quote > Configuration`.
+Login to the Magento Admin, go to `Marketing > Quote Request List > Configuration`.

 ![](https://i.imgur.com/fXVzbuf.png)